Scope of Policy

-To make any of the above requests to access, change, or impose limits on the use of your personal information, please contact us at firstname.lastname@example.org wit details of your request.
+To make any of the above requests to access, correct, delete, or impose limits on the use of your personal information, please contact us at firstname.lastname@example.org or call 1-800-419-8495 with details of your request.
 For the purposes of verifying your identity we may ask that you provide us sufficient personal details to allow us to identify you, which may include but may not be limited to your full legal name, your email address, your phone number, and/or your mailing or physical address.
 Such information will only be used for the purpose of verifying your identity.

 In addition, while Descartes does not sell personal information to third parties, some jurisdictions still require that we provide you a means to opt out of the sale of your personal information to third parties.

 What are cookies and how are they used?

 Cookies are unique identifiers or tokens of agreement from a web server that are saved in a small text file on your computer when you access a Descartes web site through a browser.
 We can use this information to track visits to web pages (which ones, how many times) or to personalize web page content.